nickel8448/RPractice/README.md

 This is to check how many pages Times of India (Hyderabad Edition) is selling everyday in their newspaper.
 I collected the data personally by going through the newspaper.
 This does not include Hyderabad Times.

+TODO
+- [] Check both the projects with an R linter